-Nique had surgery and then went through what he called his “depression stages,” but weeks after his injury another life changing moment happened.
+Nique had surgery and then went through what he called his "depression stages."
+Then a couple of weeks after his injury, another life-changing moment happened.

 He spotted a 22-year-old model turned student named Nicole Berry at a charity function in Atlanta.
 "I walked...I mean I crutched right on over to her," says Wilkins, "and, I'm telling you, I knew she was the one.
 It was that quick."
 It was not quite that quick for Berry—"Love at second or third sight," she says—but she and Wilkins were married on Sept.
 26, seven months after they first met.

 With a new outlook on life and Nicole by his side, Nique pushed himself harder during rehab and in the gym than he has ever before.
 The results would show the following season.